-Your surgeon has recommended an operation to treat your de Quervain's disease.
+Your surgeon has recommended a trapeziectomy, which is an operation to remove the trapezium.
 However, it is your decision to go ahead with the operation or not.

 This document will give you information about the benefits and risks to help you to make an informed decision.
 If you have any questions that this document does not answer, ask your surgeon or the healthcare team.